RogerGdot/RogerG-LabVIEW/README.md

 This project is licensed under the MIT License.

 # Contact
-For questions or suggestions, please contact [your email address] or open an issue.
+For questions or suggestions, please contact rogergdot@gmail.com or open an issue.